vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

       8   9   10  11  12
                 Figure (b)
 ```

-3. Perfect Binary Tree *
+### Perfect Binary Tree and its properties
-A Binary tree is a Perfect Binary Tree in which all the internal nodes have two children and all leaf nodes are at the same level.
-Number of Nodes =  [(2^levels) - 1]
+A binary tree where each level contains the maximum number of nodes. i.e., every level is completely* full* of nodes.
 ```
                    18
                 /     \